Zip World

 Penmachno.

-Nant Ffrancon valley
+Nant Ffrancon valley on the drive to Zip World

 Nant Ffrancon valley.

-Flight Suit - sexy.
+Flight suit — sexy.

-Top of the mini zip
+Top of the mini zip line at Zip World

 Top of the mini zip line.

-The taster line takes about 30 seconds to get down and you get a teeny bit of over the water flight.
-The safety brief says you get upto about 30mph.
-3, 2, 1, go!
-When you finish the line, the brakes kick pretty hard, the stop area is small so they need to, the briefing lets you know that this knock is normal and the big zip is much smoother.
+The taster line takes about 30 seconds to get down and you get a teeny bit of over-the-water flight.
+The safety brief says you get up to about 30mph.
+Three, two, one, go.
+When you finish the line, the brakes kick pretty hard.
+The stop area is small, so they need to.
+The briefing lets you know that this knock is normal and that the big zip is much smoother.
 The line is actually four lines, so you get to ride with your group.
-When you get off it's straight onto the quarry truck for the 15 minute drive up to 'big top'.
-The truck is an ex army troop carrier, 24 bench seats with a fairly meaty roll cage in over the back.
-Mesh windows provide some epic views on the way up.

 Quarry truck for the ride up.

-View from the top
+View from the top of Zip World Velocity

 The outside view from the top.